1984 (1956 film): Plot

 In the mid-1960s, a nuclear war and devastation of Earth gave rise to three superstates: Oceania, Eurasia, and Eastasia.
 By 1984, London, with its bomb-proof ministry, is designated as the capital of Airstrip One, a province of Oceania, controlled by one all-powerful Party, embodied by the figurehead Big Brother.

 In the spring of 1984, Winston Smith, a member of the semi-elite Outer Party, encounters Julia, a woman he suspects may be a member of the Thought Police.
 Winston returns to his apartment, where an electronic surveillance eye examines the contents of his briefcase.
 Smuggling a small black diary past the eye, Winston begins to write down the subversive thoughts he fears to say aloud.
 Winston's reverie is interrupted when Selina Parsons, a little girl who lives next door, enters his apartment to practice denouncing him as a traitor.
 Robert Parsons, Selina's father, invites Winston to join him for a drink at the local Chestnut Tree café.

 At the cafe, Winston and Parsons spot Rutherford and Jones, two Outer Party traitors who have been rehabilitated by the government's Ministry of Love.
 Afterward, Winston goes to a junk shop to wonder at the objects of yesteryear that are now deemed worthless.
 Julia enters the shop, sending Winston scurrying into the street, where he is stopped by the police and ordered to report to Administration the next morning.

-Drive-in advertisement from 1956 for 1984 and co-feature, The Gamma People.

 At the Administration the next day, a party officer reprimands Winston for socializing with the common masses.
 Winston then proceeds to his job at the Records Department at the Ministry of Truth.
 When Winston discovers a photo that would prove Jones and Rutherford innocent, O'Connor, Winston's superior, instructs him to destroy it.

 That evening, at a political rally, Julia passes Winston a note professing her love to him.
-Later, they arrange to meet Sunday in a meadow outside London, far from the prying microphones and monitors of Big Brother.
+Later, they arrange to meet on Sunday in a meadow outside London, far from the prying microphones and monitors of Big Brother.
 There, they touch each other, an act prohibited by the Anti-Sex League, and proceed to make love.

 Two weeks later, Winston proposes renting a room at the junk store, one of the few places free of the omnipresent monitors.
 In the sanctity of their quarters, Winston confides that he believes O'Connor may be a member of the Underground.